Texas Health Catalyst: Application

 Yes, such a project may be relatively early but that does not preclude it from receiving program support.
 Texas Health Catalyst typically supports projects that are slightly further along, but the program is interested in projects even at the idea stage.
 (If you are a clinician, you can apply even at the problem statement stage!)

 In some cases, the program has advanced such early projects and supported customer discovery and prototyping.
-Texas Health Catalyst considers several factors including your team’s commitment to commercialization and how well the project aligns with the program’s mission of improving health and health care.
+Texas Health Catalyst will consider several factors for early projects including the significance of the problem, the unique value proposition of your solution, your team’s commitment to commercialization, and how well the project aligns with the program’s mission of improving health and health care.

 Texas Health Catalyst looks for applicants with the following characteristics:

-- Commitment to moving your idea or discovery forward to the commercialization stage;
+- Commitment to commercializing your idea or discovery;

-- Full participation of the entire team (or main lead if submitting as an individual applicant) in program activities such as consulting sessions, adviser meetings, review panels and Demo Day;
+- Full participation of the entire team (or main lead if submitting as an individual applicant) in program activities such as consulting sessions, advisor meetings, review panels and Demo Day;

 - Willingness to learn and shape the project plan based on feedback.